Skip to content

 Rhode Island Bill would Redefine “Unfair Insurance Practice” in Insurers’ Favor

-International Trade Commission Investigation of Certain Vehicle Parts and Components A bill – known as S. 2210 – introduced in the Rhode Island State Senate would make it harder to hold insurance companies liable for unfair insurance practices.
-Under the state’s current law, failure to have a licensed appraiser conduct an appraisal on a vehicle…
+House Committees Schedule Markups on Key Automotive Legislation A bill – known as S. 2210 – introduced in the Rhode Island State Senate would make it harder to hold insurance companies liable for unfair insurance practices.
+Under the state’s current law, failure to have a licensed appraiser conduct an appraisal on a vehicle estimated to…

 Read More